ehrpg/qstar/qstar.md

 **Health** represents the overall long-term physical health and well being of a character.
 Severe wounds, illness and temporary handicaps (such as broken arms or legs) are abstracted away in the health pool.
 If health reaches zero the character dies.
-Health is determined by rolling a number of dices equal to your **Might** rank and then adding the base health pool of your race to the results.
+Health is determined by rolling a number of dice equal to your **Might** rank and then adding the base health pool of your race to the results.
 Which dice is rolled is also determined by race.
 Health cannot recovered by resting, and requires external methods (medicine, first aid etc.)